Wager Mutiny: Abandoned survivors of the Speedwell group return to England

-One day, when most of the men were out hunting, the group returned to find the two left behind to mind the camp had been murdered, the hut torn down, and all their possessions taken.
+One day, when most of the men were out hunting, the group returned to find the two left behind to mind the camp had been murdered, the hut torn down and all their possessions taken.
 Two other men who were hunting in another area disappeared, and their dogs made their way back to the devastated camp.
-The four remaining men left Freshwater Bay for Buenos Aires, accompanied by 16 dogs and two pigs.
+The four remaining men left Freshwater Bay for Buenos Aires, accompanied by sixteen dogs and two pigs.

-They eventually reached the mouth of the River Plate, but, unable to negotiate the marshes on the shores of Samborombon Bay, the party was forced to make their way back to Freshwater Bay.
-Shortly afterwards a large group of Tehuelches on horseback surrounded them, took them all prisoner, and enslaved them.
+The party eventually reached the mouth of the River Plate, but, unable to negotiate the marshes on the shores of Samborombon Bay, they were forced to make their way back to Freshwater Bay.
+Shortly afterwards a large group of Tehuelches on horseback surrounded them, took them all prisoner and enslaved them.
 After being bought and sold four times, they were eventually taken before Cangapol, a chieftain who led a loose confederation of nomad tribes dwelling between the rivers Negro and Lujan.
 When he learned they were English and at war with the Spanish, he treated them better.
 By the end of 1743, after eight months as slaves, they eventually told the chief that they wanted to return to Buenos Aires.
 Cangapol agreed but refused to give up John Duck, who was mulatto.
 An English trader in Montevideo, upon hearing of their plight, put up the ransom of $270 for the other three and they were released.